 - Vegetarian broth- optional, for adding extra flavor when cooking the dried beans.

 How To Make Homemade Refried Pinto Beans For Burritos

 Allow 1 lb of dried pinto beans to soak in a pot of water overnight.
-Rinse them, place back in the pot and cover with 8 cups of water.
-Add 1 tbsp canola oil and 8 green onions, chopped.
-Bring to a boil, add salt and simmer 2-3 hours. *You can also cook beans on high in a crock pot for 8 hours, using the same ingredients above.
-I doubled my recipe and used this method for convenience.
+Rinse them, place them back in the pot and cover with 8 cups of water (you can also use half vegetarian broth and half water for a flavor boost).
+Add 1 tablespoon olive oil and 8 green onions, chopped.
+Bring to a boil, add salt and simmer for 2-3 hours.

 Add the cooked beans with a slotted spoon to the onion mixture and mash or puree with an emulsion blender.

 I like to cream half the beans and leave some whole for more texture.
 You can also add some of the liquid from the pot of beans to adjust the texture to your personal preference.